CANI : Java Glossary

 CANI

-Constant And Never-ending Improvement.
-Tony Robbins coined the acroynm to encapsulate the life philosophy Dr. W. (William) Edwards Deming, the man who taught the art of quality to the Japanese.
+CANI (Constant And Never-ending Improvement) Tony Robbins coined the acroynm to encapsulate the life philosophy Dr. W. (William) Edwards Deming, the man who taught the art of quality to the Japanese.
 It emphasises continual small improvements.

 CANI Strategy For Writing Computer Programs

 Here is my strategy for writing computer programs.
-It is based on 44 years of experience.
+It is based on 54 years of experience.
 My strategy is similar to extreme programming.
-My strategy could be called CANI which stands for Constant And Never-ending Improvement.
+My strategy could also be called CANI.

 CANI Strategy For Writing Computer Programs